willy2k69/quick-box/README.md

 * LShell

 ### Quick Box Seedbox Dashboard - Video Preview
+> As of version 1.6.5 (latest) the stuttering issues with server load average and uptime on refresh are fixed.
+These stats are updated every 1/sec.
+Additionally, all stats you see on the dashboard are dynamically updated via ajax.
+Example - add a torrent - the torrents number will update as will diskspace etc... this is done without needing to refresh the page.
 [![Quick Box v1.6.5 Dashboard](https://raw.githubusercontent.com/JMSDOnline/quick-box-update/master/assets/quickbox-dasboard-youtube-preview.png)](http://www.youtube.com/watch?v=Nui3Gicc0mI)

 ### Quick Box Seedbox Custom ruTorrent Theme by JMSolo Designs